-- i) Z-reversed.vendor.dns name.do something= - ii) Z<#><IANA-registered-string>=
+- a) Z-reversed.vendor.dns_name.do_something= - b) Z<#><IANA-registered-string>=

 Authentication methods named using the Z- format are used as private extensions.
-Authentication methods named using the Z# format are used as public extensions that must be registered with IANA and MUST be described by a standards track RFC, an experimental RFC, or an informational RFC.
+Authentication methods named using the Z# format are used as public extensions that must be registered with IANA and MUST be described by an informational RFC.

-For all of the public or private extension authentication methods, the method specific keys MUST conform to the format specified in Section 6.1- "Text Format" for standard-label.
+For all of the public or private extension authentication methods, the method specific keys MUST conform to the format specified in Section 4.1 Text Format for standard-label.